kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 This declares two functions:

-- `set-label` is an example mutator function which adds a set of labels to resources.
+- `set-label` is a mutator function which adds a set of labels to resources.
-- `kubeval` is an example validator function which validates the resources against their OpenAPI schema.
+- `kubeval` is a validator function which validates the resources against their OpenAPI schema.

 ?> Refer to the [Functions Catalog][func-cat] for details on how to use a particular function.